tlienart/Xranklin.jl/docs/workflow/folder_structure.md

 and the `base_url_prefix` is then `theWebsite`.

 \note{
-  The `config.md` file is the only `.md` file in your website folder that won't get converted into a `.html` file by default.
-Franklin considers it as a special file.
   If you **do** want to have a page with relative URL `/config/`, you can do so by writing a file at `/config/index.md`.
   See also the section [on paths](#paths_in_franklin).